vincenttaglia/RST-Element-Prototype/README.md

 # RST Element Prototype Workflow

 ## Introduction
 In my latest project I am using a combination of Rails, Stimulus JS, and Tailwind CSS.
-I decided I would rather not do all of the new element prototyping in my Rails dev environment.
+I decided I would rather not do all of the new element prototyping in my Rails development environment.
 Instead, I created a separate environment for rapid HTML / TailwindCSS / Stimulus JS prototyping.

 ## Directory Structure
 ```
 ├── /dist                    # Webpack and Tailwind output directory
-│   ├── index.html              # Combined HTML including partials
+│   ├── index.html              # Render of index.html template with partials
 │   ├── main.js                 # Main output for Webpack/Stimulus
 │   └── tailwind.css            # Main output for Tailwind
 ├── /src                     # Source folder